Simple and effective weapons for use in a survival situation.

 The point must not be too heavy and it is best to carve the point out of the spear, rather than add a metal, bone or stone point.

 Cut grooves in the point to enhance its ability to penetrate flesh and harden the point in a fire.
 If you use a fixed point, remember to do this first before you balance the dart.
 The success formula is to make the dart fly true, so it must be straight, of an even profile and the dart head cannot be either too heavy or too light.
 Performance of the dart is greatly enhanced by adding flights at the end of the shaft.
 These can be made from feathers or some other suitable material.
 I have made these flights successfully using Gaffer tape and even a cut–down CD disc.
-In a survival situation, you use what you can find.
+In a survival situation you improvise and use what you can find.
 It is also possible to make flights from wood:

 Experiment with the size and shape of the flights; remember to fit the flights before you balance the dart.
 It is important that the three flights are as equal in shape, size and weight as possible.

-If you achieve the above, you will have a powerful weapon that can throw a spear accurately 40 – 80 metres (120 – 260 feet) whilst retaining killing velocity.
+If you achieve the above you will have a powerful weapon that can throw a spear accurately 40 – 80 metres (120 – 260 feet) whilst retaining killing velocity.
 This is not a stealth weapon, you have to stand up and wield the throwing stick as if you were making a tennis serve and this movement may be seen by the prey.
 The positive is that you can make the weapon entirely out of available materials and with a little practice hunt effectively with it.
 A lot depends on technique and strength.
 I have seen someone throw an Atlatl 180 metres (600 feet) and it stuck into a tree.
 Admittedly, he was an ex–basketball player who played on the German national team.
 You also need to practice with it in an area where it is safe to use it!
+The Trident

 The trident is a three pronged spear effective for spearing fish and has been used for centuries.
 It is used for stabbing down at fish or it may have a line attached and be thrown as a harpoon.